godotengine/godot-docs/classes/class_input.rst

 - :ref:`Vector3<class_vector3>` **get_gravity** **(** **)** const

+If the device has an accelerometer, this will return the gravity.
+Otherwise, it returns an empty :ref:`Vector3<class_vector3>`.

 .. _class_Input_get_gyroscope:

 - :ref:`Vector3<class_vector3>` **get_gyroscope** **(** **)** const

 If the device has a gyroscope, this will return the rate of rotation in rad/s around a device's x, y, and z axis.
+Otherwise, it returns an empty :ref:`Vector3<class_vector3>`.

 .. _class_Input_get_joy_axis: